msveshnikov/mars-project-autocode/README.md

 -   Use ESLint for code linting with custom rules
 -   Use Git flow for version control
 -   Utilize EJS templates for server-side rendering
+-   Implement responsive design using Tailwind CSS
+-   Follow accessibility guidelines (WCAG 2.1)
+-   Write unit and integration tests using Jest

 ## Deployment

 -   Build and run Docker containers: `docker-compose up --build`
--   CI/CD pipeline automatically deploys to staging and production environments
--   Monitor application performance using Prometheus and Grafana
+-   CI/CD pipeline automatically deploys to staging and production environments Monitor application performance using Prometheus and Grafana
+-   Use environment variables for configuration management

 ## Future Enhancements